-Although applicants need not have majored in English, thorough preparation will make success in graduate study much more likely.
+Although applicants do not need to have majored in English, thorough preparation will make success in graduate study much more likely.
 Ideally, applicants should have completed 30 semester hours of undergraduate English, including courses in both early and modern British literature, American literature, and literary theory.
-Students lacking certain prerequisites may be admitted conditionally to the M.A. or Ph.D. program and may be required to take specific undergraduate courses in the initial phase of their graduate work.
+Students lacking certain prerequisites may be admitted conditionally to the MA or PhD program and may be required to take specific undergraduate courses in the initial phase of their graduate work.
 Those courses are specified on the notice of provisional admission.

 Please consult the general regulations of the Graduate School, which govern all applications to the graduate programs of the Department of English.

-An applicant for the M.A. or Ph.D. program must support the application with a statement of purpose, transcripts of previous academic work, a writing sample, GRE scores (the General Test for all students and the Subject Test in English for Ph.D. applicants), and three letters of recommendation.
+Advice to Applicants: An applicant for the MA or PhD program must support the application with a statement of purpose, transcripts of previous academic work, a writing sample, GRE scores (the General Test), and three letters of recommendation.
 A grade average of "B" or better in undergraduate coursework is required.
-For more information about M.A. and Ph.D programs, please complete the graduate programs information request form.
+For more information about MA and PhD programs, please complete the graduate programs information request form.

-Applications are due by January 15 for those who wish to be considered for funding; otherwise, the deadline is June 1.
+Applications are due by January 15 in order to be considered for funding; otherwise, the deadline is June 1.

 Further financial support is available to qualified students in the form of student loans.
 Such aid, unlike the support offered by the English department, is need based.
-Please visit http://www.luc.edu/finaid/pdfs/Graduate_Guide_Web_0410.pdf for more information.
+Please visit Graduate_Guide_Web_0410.pdf for more information.